-The University of Manchester’s Phon lab is the research hub for all work in acoustic and articulatory phonetics, experimental phonology and sociophonetics at the University of Manchester.
+The University of Manchester’s Phonetics Laboratory is the research hub for all work in acoustic and articulatory phonetics, experimental phonology and sociophonetics at the University of Manchester.
 The lab is used by Linguistics and English Language (LEL) staff, PhD students and MA and UG dissertation writers.

-Located in Samuel Alexander W.3.18, the lab consists of 3 rooms for recording and analysing speech data.
-Its facilities include ultrasound, EPG and other articulatory machines (see resources), a sound-treated booth, as well as Mac computers and PCs for running experiments and performing acoustic analyses.
+Located in room S1.24 of the Samuel Alexander building, the lab consists of 3 rooms for recording and analysing speech data.
+Its facilities include ultrasound, EPG and other articulatory machines (see resources), a sound-treated booth, as well as seven Mac computers and a PCs for running experiments and performing acoustic analyses.
 The lab also stocks equipment for use and loan for students conducting research and doing coursework in LEL.

 Do you want to use the lab and/or its equipment?

 The lab is not open over the summer, but you can still borrow equipment.
-Please contact Wendell Kimper (email@example.com) or – during August – Míša Hejná (firstname.lastname@example.org) with any enquiries or to book the lab for a recording session or to borrow equipment.
+Please contact Dr Patrycja (email@example.com), Stefano Coretta (firstname.lastname@example.org) or Stephen Nichols (email@example.com) for any enquiries or to book the lab for a recording session or to borrow equipment.